 In order to validate our simulation results, an infrared laser of wavelength 1064 nm was used to inject signal into preShape pixels on the TPAC1.0 sensor.
 The sensor was illuminated from behind and the laser was focused down to a spot size of 2 μ m to emulate the deposit of charge at a discrete point in the pixel.
-Due to the unknown effect of reflection from the metal layers on the sensor surface, any laser calibration using a different sensor would not necessarily be accurate.
-Hence, only a comparison of the relative fractions of charge collected at each point can be made from these data, rather that the absolute values.
-The results are shown in Figure .
-The vertical units are again the percentage of charge collected in each pixel.
-Since there is good agreement in the shape of the curves for the deep P-well data and simulation, an overall calibration factor was used to normalise these data to the corresponding simulation curve, allowing easier comparison between the two.
-This normalisation is common to both the deep P-well and non deep P-well data, so the plots show the relative signal size of these two cases.
+The results are shown in Figure 10.
+The vertical units are again the percentage of charge collected in each pixel, where an overall single normalization factor has been estimated from the total charge observed in the data compared to the simulation.